rkgofiitk/academic-issues.github.io/Topics/whatsAppUniversity.md

 disruptive interventions created a chasm among people on both sides of the center.
 The free use of profanities jolted people.
 But eventually, all seasoned political commentators, the political parties, and groups either developed strong likes or strong dislikes.
 However, they could not ignore Mr. Goswami while he merrily created his TRP and established Republic TV.
-I have witnessed increased use of profanities by the politicians and political commentators from the opposition.
+I have witnessed increased use of profanities by the politicians and the political commentators from the opposition.

 Having pointed out the importance of disruptive communication, let us focus on Whatsapp or other instant messaging apps.
 World over have been dragged into disruptive communication systems due to the end devices (cell phones) and numerous Instant messaging